American Thanksgiving Origins and Roots in the Old World

 A year later in 1621, the colonists were successful in their harvest, and had a bounty of corn (or maize).
 It is said Governor William Bradford invited Native American friends and allies to a celebratory feast, now considered the “First Thanksgiving” which lasted for three days.

 "The First Thanksgiving at Plymouth" (1914). ( Public Domain )

-Perhaps surprising to Americans now who celebrate with turkey, potatoes and seasonal vegetables such as beans, corn, squash, and cranberries, followed by desserts of pumpkin pie and cake, the First Thanksgiving is believed by historians to have had a very different menu of spiced dishes prepared in a traditional Native American style, with game including: venison, wild ducks and swans and potentially cod, shellfish, eel and even lobster.
+Perhaps surprising to Americans now who celebrate with turkey, potatoes, and seasonal vegetables such as beans, corn, squash, and cranberries, followed by desserts of pumpkin pie and cake, the First Thanksgiving is believed by historians to have had a very different menu of spiced dishes prepared in a traditional Native American style, with game including: venison, wild ducks, swans, and potentially cod, shellfish, eel, and even lobster.

 Wild turkey.
 The bird most associated with American Thanksgiving, which becomes the roast and centerpiece of the meal.
 It has become custom that the President of the USA annually spares a turkey’s life by ‘pardoning’ the bird.
 (Flickr/ CC BY 2.0 )

 Not all scholars or Native American groups agree with the complete popularized history of the First Thanksgiving, however.
 It is still debated whether the celebration at Plymouth was really the first.
 Historians point to other ceremonies by European settlers which predate the 1621 event.

 Spanish explorer Pedro Menéndez de Avilé in St. Augustine, Florida is said to have invited members of the Timucua tribe to feast and hold a mass thanking God in 1565.
 Additionally, when British settlers reached Berkeley Hundred on Virginia’s James River, they proclaimed the date, December 4, 1619, as a “day of thanksgiving to Almighty God.”